 Our team will provide all users and artists with another URL leading to STYLY 2.0’s β Version with which they can test their projects for any compatibility issues using STYLY Studio.

-In this case, however, artists and users should not directly edit their published scenes.
+However, users and artists should not directly edit their published scenes.
 It’s recommended that artists and users should copy their published scenes and try to reposition their assets in these newly created scenes to verify compatibility issues.

 Please note that any scenes whose assets were repositioned using this β version will not work correctly with STYLY (Official Version) before STYLY 2.0’s official release.